-Consider what is important to your tradeshow vendors.
+What To Consider Before Writing Your Survey Consider what is important to your tradeshow vendors.
 Will they reach their target audience, will your tradeshow meet their business goals, and did you make things easy for them?
 In addition, what information are you seeking and are you willing to make the necessary changes.

+Should the Survey Be Anonymous?
 There are pros and cons to both.
 If the survey is anonymous you'll never know which tradeshow vendor had the bad experience.
 On the other hand if it isn't anonymous you might not get totally truthful responses.
 A happy medium would be to make the survey anonymous and then follow-up with your vendors by sending them the aggregated survey results and then calling them to discuss it.
 Vendors will be much more likely to open up about what they didn't like if others felt the same way.